 For more information, visit welcomediner.net.

-Sky Bar’s happy hour is everyday from 11 a.m. – 1 p.m. and again from 4 – 7 p.m.
+Sky Bar’s happy hour is every day from 11 a.m. - 1 p.m. and again from 4 - 7 p.m.
 It also occurs during certain other seemingly random times of the day and night (perhaps coinciding with astronomical events, it’s unclear).
 Sky Bar offers $1 off draft beers and $3 wells.
 From 8 - 10 p.m. every day, you can get hold of $1 PBRs, too.

 Some of their drafts are regularly priced at $4 or less, so you can mix up a combo deal for $6 or less.